lotusnprod/lotus-manuscript/manuscript.md

 #### Realignment

 In order to fetch back the referenced structure-organism pairs links in the original data, the cleaned structures, cleaned organisms, and cleaned references were re-aligned with the initial entries.
 This resulted in over 6.2M referenced structure-organism pairs.
-Those pairs were not unique, with redundancies among electronic NP resources and different original categories leading to the same final pair (for example, entry reporting InChI=1/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in Crataegus oxyacantha or InChI=1S/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in Crataegus stevenii both led to OVSQVDMCBVZWGM-DTGCRPNFSA-N in Crataegus monogyna).
+Those pairs were not unique, with redundancies among electronic NP resources and different original categories leading to the same final pair (for example, entry reporting InChI=1/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in *Crataegus oxyacantha* or InChI=1S/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in *Crataegus stevenii* both led to OVSQVDMCBVZWGM-DTGCRPNFSA-N in *Crataegus monogyna*).
 After deduplication, over 2M unique structure-organism pairs were obtained.

 After the curation of all three objects, all of them were put together again.
 Therefore, the original aligned table containing the original pairs was joined with each curation result.
 Only entries containing a structure, an organism, and a reference after curation were kept.
 Each curated object was divided into minimal data (for Wikidata upload) and metadata.
-A dictionary containing original and curated object translations was written for each object to avoid those translations being made again during the next curation step (src/2_curating/3_integrating.R).
+A dictionary containing original and curated object translations was written for each object to avoid those translations being made again during the next curation step ([src/2_curating/3_integrating.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/3_integrating.R)).

 #### Validation

 The pairs obtained after curation were of different quality.
 Globally, structure and organism translation was satisfactory whereas reference translation was not.
 Therefore, to assess the validity of the obtained results, a randomized set of 420 referenced structure-organism pairs was sampled in each reference subcategory and validated or rejected manually.
-Entries were sampled with at least 55 of each reference subcategory present (to get a representative idea of each subcategory) (src/3_analysing/1_sampling.R).
-An entry was only validated if: i) the structure (as any structural descriptor that could be linked to the final sanitized InChIKey) was described in the reference ii) the producing organism (as any organism descriptor that could be linked to the accepted canonical name) was described in the reference and iii) the reference was describing the occurrence of the chemical structure in the biological organism.
-Results obtained on the manually analyzed set were categorized according to the initial reference subcategory and are detailed in SI-2.
+Entries were sampled with at least 55 of each reference subcategory present (to get a representative idea of each subcategory) ([src/3_analysing/1_sampling.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/3_analysing/1_sampling.R)).
+An entry was only validated if: *i)* the structure (as any structural descriptor that could be linked to the final sanitized InChIKey) was described in the reference *ii)* the producing organism (as any organism descriptor that could be linked to the accepted canonical name) was described in the reference and *iii)* the reference was describing the occurrence of the chemical structure in the biological organism.
+Results obtained on the manually analyzed set were categorized according to the initial reference subcategory and are detailed in [SI-2](SI-2---Summary-of-the-Validation-Statistics).
 To improve these results, further cleaning of the references was needed.
-This was done by accepting entries whose reference was coming from a DOI, a PMID, or from a title which restricted Damerau-Levenshtein distance between original and translated was lower than ten or if it was coming from one of the three main journals where occurrences are published (i.e., Journal of Natural Products, Phytochemistry, or Journal of Agricultural and Food Chemistry).
+This was done by accepting entries whose reference was coming from a DOI, a PMID, or from a title which restricted Damerau-Levenshtein distance between original and translated was lower than ten or if it was coming from one of the three main journals where occurrences are published (i.e., *Journal of Natural Products*, *Phytochemistry*, or *Journal of Agricultural and Food Chemistry*).
 For “split”, “publishingDetails” and “original” subcategories, the year of publication of the obtained reference, its journal, and the name of the first author were searched in the original entry and if at least two of them were present, the entry was kept.
 Entries were then further filtered to keep the ones where the reference title contained the first element of the detected canonical name.
 Except for COCONUT, exceptions to this filter were made for all DOI-based references.
 To validate those filtering criteria, an additional set of 100 structure-organism pairs were manually analyzed.
 F0.5 score was used as a metric.
 F0.5 score is a modified F1 score where precision has twice more weight than recall.

 The F-score was calculated with ß = 0.5, as follows: